Understanding Radiation Therapy

 - Try to eat extra on days when you have an appetite.

-- Ask a dietitian for advice on the best eating plan during treatment and recovery.
+- Ask for a referral to a dietitian to get advice on what to eat during treatment and recovery.

-- If you don’t feel like eating solid foods, try enriching your drinks with powdered milk, yoghurt, eggs or honey.
+- If you don’t feel like eating solid foods, enrich your drinks with powdered milk, yoghurt, eggs or honey.

-- Do not use nutritional supplements or medicines without your doctor’s advice, as some could interfere with treatment.
+- Do not use nutritional supplements or medicines without your doctor’s advice, as some could affect treatment.

 - Cooking smells may put you off eating.
 It might help if someone else prepares your food, or you could reheat precooked meals.